 Project Issue 3:

-television programme’s eries ne was scheduled to conclude during the second week of the official campaign period for the Commune Council Elections.
+The Youth Multimedia civic education television programme’s series one was scheduled to conclude during the second week of the official campaign period for the Commune Council Elections.
 SDP determined that to ensure better programmatic coherence it would be prudent to have the TV series conclude before the electoral campaign period to ensure a clear differentiation between Loy9 and the public service announcements that will begin airing in March 2012.

 Action taken

 Based on mutual agreement between UNDP and BBC Media Action, the first date of airing of media programmes was moved forward from 31st January to 16th January 2012.
 This will allow Series One of the television programme to conclude before the official campaign period for Commune Council Elections begins.
 BBC Media Action also agreed to deliver the preceding deliverable several weeks earlier.
-These changes entailed shifts in payment schedules amendment to the contract with BBC Media Action.
+These changes entailed shifts in payment schedules captured in an amendment to the contract with BBC Media Action.

 IV.
 Financial status and utilization